Santa Fe National Cemetery

 Ft.
 Craig Post Cemetery Memorial is dedicated to the men, women and children who perished at Fort Craig, New Mexico, in the late 1800s.
 Soldiers stationed there conducted military campaigns against the Apaches and Navajos and, during the Civil War, engaged the Texas Army in the Battle of Valverde in February 1862.
 Dedicated July 2009.

-A granite and bronze memorial to Glorietta Pass Confederate Dead was erected April 1993.
+A granite and bronze memorial to Glorieta Pass Confederate Dead was erected April 1993.

 Medal of Honor Recipients

-Santa Fe National Cemetery is also the burial place of nine Medal of Honor recipients whose surnames are a cross section of New Mexican heritage.
+Santa Fe National Cemetery is also the burial place of ten Medal of Honor recipients whose surnames are a cross section of New Mexican heritage.

 Private Edwin L. Elwood, (Indian Campaigns), Company G, 8th U.S. Cavalry.
 Chiricahua Mountains, Ariz., Oct.
 20, 1869 (Section H, Grave 705).